NUTRITION CARE

 When preparing those meals, it is important to prioritize protein.
 Protein is a nutrient that has a minimal impact on blood sugar levels and has the added benefits of helping satisfy hunger.
 Try to aim for 20-25 grams of protein at every meal and find snacks with higher protein quantities.

-new study from Abbott and The Ohio State University published in Nutrients that found that half of adults surveyed in the U.S. living with diabetes did not get enough protein in their diet.
+study from Abbott and The Ohio State University, published in Nutrients, found half of adults surveyed in the U.S. living with diabetes did not get enough protein in their diet.

 The study highlights protein intake as an essential and often overlooked consideration in meeting the nutritional needs of people living with diabetes and its importance in supporting strength and mobility.